yugrocks/Genetic-Pong/README.md

 ## About the Genetic Algorithm
 - I have defined two types of crossovers and a mutation criteria.
 - Total Population Size : 20
 - Fitness Function: The number of times the ball hits the paddle in a given game.
-(Not the best criterian, but will do)
+(Not the best criteria, but will do)
 - The Best two always make it to the next generation.
 - The worst 14 are thrown out.